fiftin/concourse-ansible-resource/Readme.md

 This is [Ansible](https://www.ansible.com) resource for [Concourse](http://concourse.ci)
 to be able to execute Ansible playbooks from concourse.

-This a pure Python implementation using the Ansible API.
-It does not use the binary commands and it defines an output plugin to send the ansible execution logs to stderr as it is required by concourse (see `ansible/callbacks/concourse.py`).
+It defines an output plugin to send the ansible execution logs to stderr as it is required by concourse (see `ansible/callbacks/concourse.py`).

 The ansible default configuration (in `/etc/ansible`) is defined in `ansible` folder.

+It can use Ansible playbook stored in git repository (`src_uri`).

 ## Source Configuration

 Parameters available to use in the resource definition.
 None of then are required, but probably you will need to setup `private_key`, `remote_user` and `inventory`:

+* `src_uri`: URI of git repo where Ansible playbook stored.
+* `src_branch`: Branch witch you want to use.
+* `src_private_key`: A string containing the ssh private key used to access to git repo.
 * `private_key`: A string containing the ssh private key used for ssh connections.
 * `remote_user`: Remote user used to establish a ssh connection.
 * `remote_pass` : If `private_key` is not provided, password for `remote_user`.